 At the same time, he was determined to maintain a disaster relief component.
 On select days, rather than choosing a lottery winner, Benefit donates a certain amount of their own money to a specific cause.

 Here’s the cool part: People get really excited about it, and on days where goal achievements will increase the pledge that is donated, the campaign sees a record number of submissions of the 10,000 steps.
 Participants were even thanking the company for offering an outlet to help.

 “Companies that survive are showing themselves as humans and not as businesses.
 That’s what I want this to be,” Andrew said.

 Having had to make drastic changes along the way, Benefit has found a way to motivate people to live healthier lifestyles, while periodically offering an opportunity to help those facing disaster.

-Andrew’s had an exciting ride as an entrepreneur working toward a greater purpose, but he admits that the day-to-day work can be tedious.
+Andrew has had an exciting ride as an entrepreneur working toward a greater purpose, but he admits the day-to-day work can be tedious.

 “People think being an entrepreneur is sexy, but it’s really not.
-Sometimes I hate what I’m doing, but it has to get done.”
+Sometimes I hate what I’m doing, but it has to get done,” he said.

 And this is why I am sharing Andrew’s story.

-Even if your imminent to-do list consists of work that you don’t find particularly meaningful – maybe you have to research webinar platforms, or email out yet another event invitation – but in the grand scheme of things, you’re working toward the really bad ass mission that your association has put forth.
-And it’s important to remember that.
+Even if your imminent to-do list consists of work you don’t find particularly meaningful — maybe you have to research webinar platforms, or email out yet another event invitation — but in the grand scheme of things, you’re working toward the really bad ass mission your association has put forth.
+It’s important to remember that.

-I have a challenge for you.
-Go to your association’s website and look for your purpose-driven message.
+I have a challenge for you: Go to your association’s website and look for your purpose-driven message.
 It’s usually one succinct sentence explaining exactly why you exist.
-Chances are that you’re doing something for the greater good of humanity, and it might help pull you through the minutiae if you remind yourself of it every so often.
+Chances are you’re doing something for the greater good of humanity, and it might help pull you through the minutiae if you remind yourself of it.